 The first ingredient of the meal is ground whole grain corn.
 The third ingredient is also corn (but this time it’s called corn gluten meal) while the fifth is soybean meal.

-So in the first five slots, you get three corn and legume ingredients, which means that this is not a meat-based dish at all.
+So in the first 5 slots, you get three corn and legume ingredients, which means that this is not a meat-based dish at all.
 Here, the meat acts as support only and not the other way around, and there are too many grains.

 The second thing we don’t like about this recipe is that it uses unrecognizable animal ingredients.
 We’re talking about the meat and bone meal.